Jailhouse Blues

 Jailhouse Blues (1929) is a short, black and white musical film with a run time of only 7 minutes.
 It was released on June 19, 1929 by Columbia Pictures.
 The film was filmed in English in Camden, New Jersey and directed by Basil Smith.
 The film features Mamie Smith, the star.
 She was a major figure in early blues and a top star in Black Vaudeville.
 Additionally, she was a recording artist with Okeh Records, but shortly after Jailhouse Blues was made her contract with Okeh had ended (1931).

 Currently, the actual film sits at the Library of Congress, where it has been for a while.
 For a while, the soundtrack disc was no where to be found.
 There was one point where a disc was located but then it was accidentally destroyed in shipping.
-However, in 2009, an intact disc was discovered in Australia and was preserved in March of 2011.
+However, in 2009, an intact disc was discovered in Australia and was preserved in March 2011.
 Two short clips from Jailhouse Blues were shown on a 1961 DuPont Show of the Week broadcast, and this has served as the source of the widely circulated clips and audio from the film since.